remigodet/Outlier_detection/README.md

 "dataset" : "train" or "test" est le dataset d'ou tirer les images "batch_size" : int the length of the dataset batches "outliers" : list of ints
-"use_negative_index" : bool for the naive algorithm
+"visu_choice" : str name of the choice of visualization "use_negative_index" : bool for the naive algorithm